ShamsAnsari/Cell-Tower-Simulation-/README.md

 # Cell-Tower-Simulation-
 A Cell Tower Simulation implemented with Google Maps API

-Just open the index.html file in a browser
+ Open the index.html file in a browser,
-Cars take load in 2 per second
+Cars take 0.5sec/car to load in.